List of Bleach characters: T: Candice Catnipp

 Candice Catnipp (キャンディス・キャットニップ, Kyandisu Kyattonippu) is a Sternritter who has the epithet "T" for "The Thunderbolt" (Za Sandāboruto), which allows her to fire lightning bolts.
 She is quick to anger, as shown when she threatens her fellow Sternritter, Giselle, after the latter teases her.
 When she and the other female Sternritters attack Kenpachi in his weakened state after he defeated Gremmy, Candice takes out some Soul Reaper reinforcements before helping Meninas in attacking the Soul Reaper captain.
 When Ichigo arrives and throws Candice into a building, she takes the matters personally and resolves to kill him by activating her Vollständig to unleash her Electrocution attack.
 However, she is wounded by her opponent's Getsuga Jūjishō and has Giselle regenerate her severed arm.
 Candice is attacked by Bazz-B as she was about to resume her fight with Ichigo.
 However, before they can proceed with their intent, Candice and other Sternritter are stopped by several members of Gotei 13.
 She is shortly defeated by Byakuya, along with NaNaNa Najakoop and Robert Accutrone.
 She later has both her power and Vollständig stripped as well and left knocked out unconscious.

-Candice is voiced by Yumi Uchiyama in the Japanese version of the anime and in the Japanese game Bleach: Brave Souls and by Shara Kirby in the English dub.
+Candice is voiced by Yumi Uchiyama in the original Japanese version of the anime and in the Japanese game Bleach: Brave Souls and by Shara Kirby in the English dub.

 U: NaNaNa Najahkoop

 NaNaNa Najahkoop (ナナナ・ナジャークープ, Nanana Najākūpu) is a Sternritter who has the epithet "U" for "The Underbelly" (Ji Andāberī), which allows him to determine his opponent's spiritual power distribution and produce a U-shaped "Morphine Pattern" marking on the opponent to create a weak point that he would capitalize on.
 During the first invasion, he engages Rose in combat before interfering in Yamamoto's battle with a disguised Royd Lloyd, barely surviving the Head Captain's Ryujin Jakka.
 After Renji defeats Mask de Masculine, NaNaNa spies on him while he is resting, surprised that he left himself exposed for so long and saying that his luck has run out.
 Later, NaNaNa is present when Bazz-B interrupts Ichigo's fight with Candice, eager to take Ichigo's head himself.
 He is stopped by several members of Gotei 13 and engages them in a fight instead.
 He is later shown to have been swiftly defeated by Byakuya.
 NaNaNa, alongside other surviving Sternritters, has his power forcibly extracted to empower Yhwach's four elite Sternritters.
 He analyzes the newly freed Aizen upon the latter's declaration to destroy the Royal Realm and tries to battle the Soul Reapers, but is shot down by Bazz-B before he can do anything.

-NaNaNa is voiced by Tomoaki Maeno in the Japanese version and by Zeno Robinson in the English version of the anime.
+NaNaNa is voiced by Tomoaki Maeno in the original Japanese version and by Zeno Robinson in the English version of the anime.